 MARTIN: Fair says she could see ISI officials asking for more control over which U.S. government employees are issued visas to Pakistan, and a bigger say in the size of the U.S. footprint in the country.
 Much of that footprint is devoted to tracking down militant groups operating inside Pakistan.
 There are three big ones: Lashkar-e-Taiba, the Haqqani Network and the Afghan Taliban.

 Christine Fair says the CIA and the ISI have totally different views on these groups.
 The CIA sees them as existential threats to America.

-Ms. CHRISTINE FAIR: In contrast, the ISI sees these groups as existential assets, and so this is where our two countries are at absolute loggerheads.
-Theres really no way of finessing this fundamental difference.
+MARTIN: In contrast, the ISI sees these groups as existential assets, and so this is where our two countries are at absolute loggerheads.
+There's really no way of finessing this fundamental difference.

 MARTIN: One former U.S. intelligence official described the situation this way: The CIA and the ISI work together in a space where their interests intersect.
 That common space, he said, is getting smaller.

 NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
 This text may not be in its final form and may be updated or revised in the future.
 Please be aware that the authoritative record of NPR's programming is the audio.